hfengwe1/CRSS-Post2026/README.md

 The policy rules and operating logic for each alternative are embedded within the corresponding RiverWare model file.
 No separate policy files are provided.

+## Synthetic Traces

+The repository also contains a compressed archive of synthetic hydrology traces used in the CRSS post-2026 alternative evaluations.

+## Figures

 FullOrganizedPlots_R1.ipynb contains python scripts for organizing results, including remaming, combining outputs from the alternatives, and monthly-to-annual data conversion.
 FinalFigure_Conserve_r1.ipynb is the python script for generating figures.